ThisIzATriumph/circular_Basecamp_old/content/notes/Archive/00_Ref-for-Editing.md

 <ResearchItem title="Computer Support For Collaborative Learning: Foundations for a CSCL Community" link="http://www.gerrystahl.net/hci/cscl2002intro.pdf" author="Stahl (2002)">

-"Collaborative Learning does not just mean that individual learning is enhanced by participation in small groups; <mark>it means that it is the groups themselves that learn."</mark> Knowledge is a product of the collaboration process: it <b>arises through interaction of different perspectives</b>, heats up in the cauldron of public discourse, is gradually refined through negotiation, and is <b>codified and preserved in cultural or scientific artifacts</b>"
+"Collaborative Learning does not just mean that individual learning is enhanced by participation in small groups; it means that it is the groups themselves that learn."
+Knowledge is a product of the collaboration process: it <b>arises through interaction of different perspectives</b>, heats up in the cauldron of public discourse, is gradually refined through negotiation, and is <b>codified and preserved in cultural or scientific artifacts</b>"

 </ResearchItem>